Morningstar88/AMCandWandaGroupTrumanShowMisconduct/README.md

 3. **Notice to OPTIC & Master of the Rolls** – Given the documented pattern of procedural failure, costing this small-claims litigant 6 months of wasted time, this matter is immediately copied to **OPTIC** and the **Master of the Rolls**, ensuring oversight is enforced at the highest legal levels.
 As of June 2025, we have experienced no judicial injustices so far.

 ### **3. Demand for Rebuttal**
-The **respondent (AMC UK)** is formally notified that they must **rebut each point listed within this affidavit** in writing, signed under oath, within **28 days** of receipt.
+The **respondent (AMC and Wanda Group UK)** is formally notified that they must **rebut each point listed within this affidavit** in writing, signed under oath, within **28 days** of receipt.
 Failure to do so shall constitute tacit agreement that all facts stated herein are true, correct, and enforceable under commercial law.
 No other reponse, other than a sworn rebuttal is acceptable, and shall be considered bad faith legal bluster.
 Any upholding of strike out orders will be immediately escalated to OPTIC and other legal compliance groups.

 ### **4. Reservation of Rights**
 I hereby reserve all rights and legal avenues to pursue **commercial lien proceedings** against AMC and Wanda Group UK, escalating this matter as necessary.
 Additionally, I retain the right to document and disclose the mishandling of my prior cases publicly as evidence of systemic failure and negligence.